jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     dotnet add package Steeltoe.CloudFoundry.ConnectorCore
     code .
     ```
-1. Run the new web service with `dotnet run`, then navigate to https://localhost:5001/api/values
+1. Run the new web service with `dotnet run` (or just press F5 in Visual Studio/Code), then navigate to https://localhost:5001/api/values

-1. Stop the service with `ctrl-c`
+1. Stop the service with `ctrl-c` (or press the stop button in Visual Studio/Code)

+### Add a Payment Calculator

 1. Create a new `Services` directory
 1. Create a new class `PaymentService` in the `Services` directory, set its contents to the following: